newt0/sui-articles/en/mev-on-sui-current-state.md

 Every trade on Sui introduces new information with potential profit opportunities.
 The MEV ecosystem on Sui is shaped via several mechanisms:

-1. Mechanisms for **submitting MEV transactions**.
+1. Mechanisms for submitting MEV transactions.
-2. Mechanisms for **disseminating MEV opportunities**.
+2. Mechanisms for disseminating MEV opportunities.
-3. Mechanisms for **distributing MEV revenue**.
+3. Mechanisms for distributing MEV revenue.
-4. Mechanisms for **protecting user transactions.**
+4. Mechanisms for protecting user transactions.

 Our general priorities are as follows:

-1. User **transaction protection** is more important than the amount of extracted value.
+1. User transaction protection is more important than the amount of extracted value.
 Prioritize smaller slippage over larger extracted value.
 Avoid out-of-protocol auctions that increase latency with no way to opt out.
-2. **Network transparency** is preferable over offline deals with validators or relayers.
+2. Network transparency is preferable over offline deals with validators or relayers.
-3. Prioritize competition via **priority gas auctions (PGAs)** and discourage spamming behaviors leading to system inefficiencies: a perfect system we’re striving for makes the dominant strategy for a searcher to send a transaction with a priority fee determined by the extracted value.
+3. Prioritize competition via priority gas auctions (PGAs) and discourage spamming behaviors leading to system inefficiencies: a perfect system we’re striving for makes the dominant strategy for a searcher to send a transaction with a priority fee determined by the extracted value.
-4. Encourage **rewards distribution** to ecosystem-aligned participants: the validators, stakers, apps, and users.
+4. Encourage rewards distribution to ecosystem-aligned participants: the validators, stakers, apps, and users.

 ## Transaction submission

 Since transactions that modify the same object are executed sequentially, clients compete to increase the chances of their execution order.
-From a system’s perspective, **priority gas auctions (PGAs)** are an efficient way to allocate resources and prevent spam while redistributing gas fees across participants.
+From a system’s perspective, priority gas auctions (PGAs) are an efficient way to allocate resources and prevent spam while redistributing gas fees across participants.

-The key driver of priority gas auctions is **quantized execution**:
+The key driver of priority gas auctions is quantized execution:

 * Transactions that are ordered by consensus are processed in blocks.
-Traders compete for priority orders both **within** and **across** commits via gas auctions.
+Traders compete for priority orders both within and across commits via gas auctions.
 * This contrasts with CEX market makers, where execution priority depends purely on speed, achieved through low-latency networking and algorithms.
-* A higher consensus commit rate **reduces quantization effects**, making DEX execution more efficient but narrowing the PGA window.
+* A higher consensus commit rate reduces quantization effects, making DEX execution more efficient but narrowing the PGA window.
 * Currently, PGAs of the non-congested objects matter for the fastest searchers only.
-With a **15 commits/sec** Sui rate, a 70 millisecond advantage in transaction submission speed is a deal breaker.
+With a 15 commits/sec Sui rate, a 70 millisecond advantage in transaction submission speed is a deal breaker.
   * Congested objects might defer transaction execution, which amplifies the importance of PGAs, since the window of the competing transactions is growing to potentially 10 times that of a regular consensus commit.

 There are two separate mechanisms for steering transactions towards specific upcoming Sui commits: